Subcubic graphs without eigenvalues in $(-1, 1)$: Bipartite graphs of girth at least

 Thus, up to symmetry, assume that $\sset{c,d}$ and $\sset{e,f}$ are the other two petals in $F$. \figurehc[1.4]{ \defpolar{a/0/0,b/0/1,c/90/1,d/180/1,e/-90/1} \draw (a) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$a$} (b); \draw (b) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$b$} (a); \draw (a) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$c$} (c); \draw (c) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$d$} (a); \draw (a) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$e$} (d); \draw (d) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$f$} (a); \drawlabeledges{a/e/g} } Since $\deg_G(g) \ge 6$ and $g$ belongs to at most $3$ parts of $\D$, the ony edges of $G$ incident with $g$ are $ag, bg, cg, dg, eg, fg$, and $g$ belongs to $3$ triangle parts of $\D$.
 Since $ab, cd, ef \notin E(G)$, we may assume that these triangle parts are $adg, beg, cfg \in \D$.
 Since $a \notin R$, $\deg_G(a) = 4$, $ab, ef \notin E(G)$, and $adg, cfg \in \D$, it follows that $ace, af \in \D$.
 Similarly, $bdf, bc \in \D$.
-Then the subgraph of $G'_S$ induced by $\sset{beg, ace, af, bdf}$ is isomorphic to \cref{fig:g4-j}, whose associated matrix is not positive semidefinite by \cref{lem:forb-bipartite}. \qedhere \end{kase} \end{proof}
+Then the subgraph of $G'_S$ induced by $\sset{beg, ace, af, bdf}$ is isomorphic to \cref{fig:g4-j}, whose modified adjacency matrix has smallest eigenvalue less than $-2$ by \cref{lem:forb-bipartite}. \qedhere \end{kase} \end{proof}

 The next lemma allows us to conclude that the other rooted distance-two component $G_S'$ has at least one root, that is, $S \neq \varnothing$.
 This, in turn, allows us to apply our arguments symmetrically to the two components $G_R$ and $G'_S$.